viniciuschan/logistics-api/README.md

 1. Clone this repository:
 ```
-$ git@github.com:viniciuschan/logistics-api.git
+$ git clone git@github.com:viniciuschan/logistics-api.git
 ```
-2. In the working directory, you can enjoy a bunch of Makefile useful commands:
+2. In the correct working directory, you can enjoy a bunch of Makefile useful commands:
 ```
 $ make run
 ```